jkeger/seagen/README.md

-A python implementation of the stretched equal area (SEA) algorithm for generating spherically symmetric arrangements of particles with accurate particle densities, e.g. for SPH initial conditions that precisely match an arbitrary density profile, as presented in Kegerreis et al. (2019), *in prep*.
+A python implementation of the stretched equal area (SEA) algorithm for generating spherically symmetric arrangements of particles with accurate particle densities, e.g. for SPH initial conditions that precisely match an arbitrary density profile, as presented in Kegerreis et al. (2019).

 Jacob Kegerreis (2019) jacob.kegerreis@durham.ac.uk

-Jacob Kegerreis and Josh Borrow
+Josh Borrow

 Visit https://github.com/jkeger/seagen to download the code including examples and for support.

 This program has been tested for a wide range of cases but not exhaustively.
-If you find any bugs, potential improvements, or features worth adding, then please do contact the author at the email address above!
+If you find any bugs, potential improvements, or features worth adding, then please do let us know at jacob.kegerreis@durham.ac.uk!

-Pull requests are more than welcome.

 Contents